 Rodric's opinion of the Restored Gospel's doctrines change as more revelation comes.
 In the meantime, reasoning and perception rule the day.

-The subject of the curse of Cain continued through Ham is a cancerous sore blighting the face of Black Saints' psychology that will not disappear and must be slowly treated.
-Others who enter The Church of Jesus Christ of Latter-day Saints need to have a current point of reference when the knowledge of the priesthood ban and its connection with the Hamitic curse is thrust upon them by some concerned relative or gloating rival.
+The subject of the curse of Cain continued through Ham's son Canaan is a cancerous sore blighting the faith of many Saints' psychology and will not disappear.
+This blight must be slowly treated.
+People who enter The Church of Jesus Christ of Latter-day Saints need to have a current point of reference when the knowledge of the priesthood ban, and its connection with the Hamitic curse, is thrust upon them by some concerned relative or gloating rival.
+The curses pronounced on Canaan and Cain are not explicitly taught by the Church in its doctrines.
+The unofficial "doctrine" taught by prophets and apostles for generations suggests that Blacks of African heritage are the descendants of Cain via Cainan.

 There was a curse pronounced upon Cain, but it was not that his skin was black.
 His mark was a blessing so that those who saw him and his kind would not slay them.